 With UserLock, administrators can define how frequently and under what circumstances to request MFA.
 MFA is an essential control to establish trust in the user’s identity and reduce account takeover (ATO) risks, and granular controls allow IT leaders to avoid frustrating users with MFA prompts more frequently than necessary.

-UserLock 11 adds new enhancements to help organizations scale this granular MFA across all users, with the ability to:
+UserLock helps organizations scale this granular MFA across all users, with the ability to: